phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 * Endpoint to accept commands.
 * Logic to process different command types and update the user profile accordingly.
+* We were not sure, but maybe we have to accept commands in batches and not one by one?

 You are expected to work in the feature branch on GitHub and create a pull request when you are done.
 Feel free to commit as often and as granularly as you want, we like to see the progress in thinking!
 We provide feedback on the trial task regardless of the result, since we